instructure/canvas-ios/README.md

 ### Prune Legacy Code

-😬 One day React Native, Cocoapods, CanvasKit and other old frameworks will be fully replaced be the swift architecture (Core + StudentReborn).
+😬 One day React Native, Cocoapods, CanvasKit and other old frameworks will be fully replaced by the swift architecture (Core + StudentReborn).
 Eventually.
 Hopefully. 🤞

 ## Using the Canvas Apps